 Filters and clot busters are considered more invasive treatments for a DVT and are only recommended when medications and compression stockings can’t improve your condition.

 A DVT requires prompt attention and treatment.
-The experts at North Atlanta Vascular Clinic are known for their clinical excellence and experience and can get you the care you need.
+Our DVT specialist in Johns Creek, Cumming, Lawrenceville, and Roswell is known for their clinical excellence and experience and can get you the care you need.
 Call the clinic today or request an appointment online.